View project

 Sence

-A platform to protect, understand, and grow brand communities using conversational intelligence.
+A conversational intelligence platform to protect, understand and grow communities.

 Industry